houtoms/tensorflow/NVREADME.md

 a syntax reference.
 Several example Dockerfiles are provided in the container image in `/workspace/docker-examples`.

+Note that if building additional tensorflow extensions, it is important to match the build options used to construct the tensorflow libraries provided in this container.
+Those options are preserved in /opt/tensorflow/nvbuildopts.

 ## Suggested Reading

 For more information about TensorFlow, including tutorials, documentation, and